-- familiar with this safeguarding policy and have an opportunity to contribute to its review - alert to signs and indicators of possible abuse - able to record and report concerns as set out in this policy - able to deal with a disclosure of abuse from a pupil

-• involved in the implementation of individual education programmes, integrated support plans, child in need plans and interagency child protection plans as required.
+- familiar with this policy and have an opportunity to contribute to its review - alert to signs and indicators of possible abuse - able to record and report concerns as set out in this policy - able to deal with a disclosure of abuse from a pupil - involved in the implementation of individual education programmes, integrated support plans, child in need plans and interagency child protection plans as required.

-In addition, all staff have read and understood Part 1 of the latest version of KCSIE.
-(KCIE 2019).
-Staff members who work directly with children also read Annex A of KCSiE 2019.
+In addition, all staff have read and understood Part 1 of the latest version of KCSiE.
+(KCSiE 2020).
+Staff members who work directly with children also read Annex A of KCSiE 2020.